the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Open Notebooks
   An emerging practice, documenting and sharing the experimental process of trial and error (see {ref}`Open Notebooks <rr-open-notebooks>`).

-Open Scholarship
-  This is a concept that extends open research further.
-It relates to making other aspects of scientific research open to the public such as open educational resources, having inclusive practice and citizen science.

 Open Project
   *Same as Open Science or Open Research Projects*.
   A project in which a significant amount of collaboration between the core or leadership team and the wider community takes place in the form of online interactions.
   Community interactions should maintain transparency and openness of the project to facilitate the growth of your community.

-Open Source Software
-  Documenting research code and routines, and making them freely accessible and available.

 ORCID
   Open Researchers and Contributor iD.
 It is a long lasting unique identifier for you as a researcher.
   A persistent digital identifier for researchers' that can be used on publications to ensure fair credit is given for all the researchers works.

 Owner
   The person/s who has administrative ownership over the organization or repository (not always the same as the original author).